Debunking Common Myths and Facts About Eating Disorders

 Myth 6: You can’t recover from an eating disorder.

-Fact: Recovery from an eating disorder is possible with the right support and treatment.
-It may involve therapy, nutritional counseling, medical monitoring, and support from loved ones.
-Many individuals go on to live healthy, fulfilling lives after recovering from an eating disorder.
+Fact: Recovery from eating disorders is possible with the right support.
+This may include therapy, nutritional counseling, medical monitoring, and support from others.

 Myth 7: Disordered eating is solely about food.